 Happy Tuesday to You!

-OK, so that’s the 5th movement pattern.
-Here’s a highly effective workout structure using what we have learned so far:
+Here’s a workout using what you have learned so far:

 - Rest 60 secs and repeat 3 times